akerem16/how-many-seconds-did-you-live/README.md

 ---------------------------------------------------------------------------------------------------------------------------

-:en:  How Many Seconds Have You Been Alive Project
+:us:  How Many Seconds Have You Been Alive Project

-:en:  The project has been prepared in both English and Turkish.
+:us:  The project has been prepared in both English and Turkish.

-:en:  Calculates how many seconds you are alive.
+:us:  Calculates how many seconds you are alive.
 It has a descriptive

-:tr:  You can share and use it wherever you want by showing the source.
+:us:  You can share and use it wherever you want by showing the source.

-:en:  Open Source.
+:us:  Open Source.
 It is suitable for development.

-:en:  Prepared in Turkey.
+:us:  Prepared in Turkey.

-:en:  Prepared by akerem16.
+:us:  Prepared by akerem16.

 ---------------------------------------------------------------------------------------------------------------------------